Connect to Lakehouse Using the Command Line Client

 Prerequisites

-Before using the client, please ensure the following conditions are met:
+Before using the client, ensure the following conditions are met:

-2. You have registered an account on the Clickzetta official website and created a Lakehouse service instance.
+2. You have registered an account on the Singdata platform and created a Lakehouse service instance

 Installing the Client

-The Clickzetta Lakehouse command line client is developed based on the open-source SQL Line project.
-Please follow the steps below to install and configure the client:
+The Lakehouse command line client is a secondary development of the open-source SQL Line project.
+Follow these steps to install and configure the client:

-1. Download the client installation package sqlline_cz.tar.gz from the public network or obtain it from Clickzetta staff.
+1. Download the client installation package sqlline_cz.tar.gz from the public network or obtain it from Singdata staff

-2. Unzip the installation package file, and you will get the executable file and configuration file of the client tool.
+2. Unzip the installation package file to get the client tool's executable and configuration files:

 Initialize Connection Environment